It’s coming up to Christmas 2020 as I write this.

 Sitting around doing nothing became a real bore in lockdown 1.

-There’s only so many things to clean, right?
+There are only so many things to clean, right?
 Especially when there are no visitors to showcase your lovely clean, organised home to.

 Thinking cap on.

 I bought a Cricut machine some weeks ago.
 It’s time it started to pay me back for my investment.

 My first creation was a paper snowflake thingy.
 It may not be impressive, but it was part of the setup for my Cricut Maker, and it was great to see how precise the Cricut is.

 The first gift I made

 The picture at the top of this page is of a framed layered design that I made for a friends daughter as a house warming gift.
 The design was downloaded for free from a great site and I was thrilled with the result.